Projective characterization of higher-order quantum transformations: Introductory example extended: dynamics-like construction up to fourth order

-For this example, we will focus on the case of theories built upon quantum mechanics.
-In particular, we will continue the construction of the quantum instrument formalism from POVM formalism and repeat it until an indefinite causal order (ICO) arises in the theory.
-The reason we do that is two-fold: on the one hand, we want to present how the characterization techniques work in a concrete case (as we will see, all the objects that will get defined have already been studied in the literature).
-On the other hand, and in accordance with the discussion of Sec. \ref{sec:applications_iso}, we want to stress how tame quantum theory is with respect to other theories that can be characterized using projective means: albeit we will be using the transformation operation $\rightarrow$ repetitively, \textit{i.e.} we are nesting operations in a way that allows for bidirectional signaling, it will not result in a theory with ICO before the third order.
-This is in stark contrast with the example of biased theory we encountered earlier, in which already at the level of biased quantum channel one could have an operator that was made of a superposition of terms allowing the input to signal to the output and vice-versa.
+For this example, we will focus on the case of higher-order transformations built upon quantum mechanics.
+In a nutshell, we will go back to the construction that lifts the POVM formalism into the quantum instrument formalism that we presented at the beginning of Sec. \ref{sec:Proj_char}, we will abstract it, and we will repeat it until an indefinite causal order (ICO) arises.
+The reason we do that is two-fold: on the one hand, we want to present how the characterization techniques work in a concrete case (as we will see, all the objects that will be defined have already been studied in the literature).
+On the other hand, and in accordance with the discussion of Sec. \ref{sec:applications_iso}, we want to stress how tame quantum theory is with respect to other theories that can be characterized using projective means: albeit we will be using the transformation operation $\rightarrow$ repetitively, i.e. we are nesting operations in a way that allows for bidirectional signaling, it will not result in a transformation with ICO before the fourth order.
+This is in stark contrast with the example of the biased theory of App. \ref{sec:examples_biased_QT} in which one could observe signaling in both directions already at the level of bipartite states as well as of channels.

-\subsubsection{Reformulating the introductory example: the quantum channel is a 1-comb}
+\subsection{Reformulating the introductory example: the quantum channel is a 1-comb}